-Nadrich & Cohen is actively retaining those nationwide who have developed uterine cancer or ovarian cancer after using chemical hair straighteners.
+Nadrich Accident Injury Lawyers is actively retaining those nationwide who have developed uterine cancer or ovarian cancer after using chemical hair straighteners.

 A recent study has found that those who frequently use chemical hair straightening or relaxing products are more than twice as likely to develop uterine cancer than those who do not.
 A product which can cause cancer is an unreasonably dangerous product, and California law as well as other states’ laws allows for victims of unreasonably dangerous products to obtain financial compensation from the makers of the products for any harm done to them by the products.